cordero-c-perez/ANOVA/ANOVA/README.md

 #### one\_factor.pdf

 Viewable output of one\_factor.rmd file.
-This project explores the assumptions of the ANOVA test in the one factor (one-way) setting, and various tools available in R to verify these assumptions prior to conducting the analysis.
+This project explores the assumptions of the ANOVA test in the one factor (one-way) setting using Citibike data, and various tools available in R to verify these assumptions prior to conducting the analysis.
 Some tools explored in this analysis are as
 follows: Shapiro-Wilk’s Normality Test, Levene’s Test for Equality of